-Safety on the Hopkins Marine Laboratory campus is a natural source of concern for students, parents and University employees.
-Education - the business of Stanford University - can take place only in an environment in which each student and employee feels safe and secure.
+Safety on the Stanford in New York campus is a natural source of concern for students, parents and university employees.
+Education the business of Stanford University - can take place only in an environment in which each student and employee feels safe and secure.
 Stanford recognizes this and employs a number of security measures to protect the members of its community.
 The local police force, students, and employees all share in the responsibility of making the program a safe place to study, work, and live.